X

 Another option to reduce astigmatism are monofocal toric intraocular lens (IOLs).
 These lens reduce the patient’s need for glasses in the distance.
 In fact the patient may only need over the counter reading glasses.
 Without this lens, patients would need prescription glasses for distance and prescription glasses to read.
 There is a big difference between needing prescription reading glasses and over the counter reading glasses.

-Dr. Stuart Kaufman and Dr. Jonathan Kaufman will evaluate your eyes and discuss which lens are best suited for your unique eyes and lifestyle.
+Dr. Stuart Kaufman, Dr. Jonathan Kaufman, and Dr. Chelsey Krambeer will evaluate your eyes and discuss which lens are best suited for your unique eyes and lifestyle.